mikenath223/Project-Todo-List/README.md

   </p>
 </p>

-This project involves dynamically generating page contents with javascript using module design pattern afforded by webpack module bundler.
+This project involves creating a todo-list JavaScript app with functionalities for creating, editing, completing and deleting tasks.

 ## Screenshot